Facing Charges: Understanding Class B Drug Offences Related to Alcohol Supply

 Q: What if I didn't know alcohol was classified as a Class B drug?

 - A: Ignorance of the law is generally not a defense.
-However, your lawyer can use this as a mitigating factor during sentencing, arguing that your actions were not motivated by malicious intent.
+On the flip side, your lawyer can use this as a mitigating factor during sentencing, arguing that your actions were not motivated by malicious intent.

 -